When defining a story, one can fill out an ‘effort’ and a ‘duration’. What is the difference between them?

 For example, Story 2 – „I as a user want to calculate average values per year for every customer“ is a more complex story than Story 1 mentioned above.
 As a developer, I think that this story is 3 times harder than Story 1.
 Therefore I will set Effort = 3 story points.

 You will do this for every story in your product backlog.
 This estimation is done by developers and testers.
-The team sits together in a meeting room with the product owner and talking about stories, what he wants and needs.
+The team sits together in a meeting room with the product owner and talks about stories, what he wants and needs.
 The product owner will say us as much as he can.
 We will ask him from a technology point of view.
 Some stories are changed during the discussion, some new stories can appear as well.

 The product is typically estimated in 1-3 full days during the planning meeting.
-All your developers and testers known what the product owner wants.
+All your developers and testers know what the product owner wants.
 The product owner meets with the development team.
 He sees developers hence closer relations can be built.

 The size of stories is estimated in the Fibonacci scale.
 Scale is 0,0.5, 1,2,3, 5, 8, 13, 20,40,100.